vsrinivas/fuchsia/getting_started.md

 using [QEMU](https://fuchsia.googlesource.com/zircon/+/HEAD/docs/qemu.md).
 Fuchsia includes prebuilt binaries for QEMU under `buildtools/qemu`.

-The `frun` command will launch Zircon within QEMU, using the locally built `user.bootfs`:
+The `fx run` command will launch Zircon within QEMU, using the locally built `user.bootfs`:

 ```
-frun
+fx run
 ```

-There are various flags for `frun` to control QEMU's configuration:
+There are various flags for `fx run` to control QEMU's configuration:
 * `-m` sets QEMU's memory size in MB.
 * `-g` enables graphics (see below).
 * `-N` enables networking (see below).

-Use `frun -h` to see all available options.
+Use `fx run -h` to see all available options.

 #### Enabling Graphics

-To enable graphics under QEMU, add the `-g` flag to `frun`:
+To enable graphics under QEMU, add the `-g` flag to `fx run`:

 ```
-frun -g
+fx run -g
 ```

 #### Enabling Network